The Spanish anti-austerity movement, which began in 2011, is at its most multitudinous in Puerta del Sol,

 In our opinion, the debt programs will be frantically expanded with every uncertain new ‘development’ until the only course available is the one which should have been taken when the Financial Crisis first hit: a total restructuring (default) of a majority of the developed world’s sovereign debts.

 Until that time, the world economy and hope for renewed, revitalized growth limp blindly along, like characters from an old B-movie about the ‘half-dead.’
 You see, the Ponzi-scheme methodology of dealing with the debt problem is not only failing to resolve the issues, but it is stealing away important possibilities for our economic future.
 We are creating a virtual “Zombie Economy.”
-(More on that in Part 2.)
+(More in Part 2.)

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.